sflanoue/cloud-certification/GCP/Networking/Cloud Interconnect.md

   * Private IP Support: False
   * Uses BGP with public AS numbers.
   * Connect directly to Google to save on egress fees.
+  * No SLA
+  * Reach all of Google Services
 * Carrier Peering:
   * Category: Transit
   * Private IP Support: False
   * Uses BGP with public AS numbers.
+  * No SLA
+  * Reach all of Google Services
   * If you do not meet the requirements for Direct Peering you can connect with a Carrier Peering partner.

 | Connection       | Provides                                              | Capacity                | Requirements   | Access Type |